allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 3. Once the days are selected, set period availability by highlighting the days in the Selected Days list.

-The highlighting may be done individually or all days may be highlighted using the Select Al button.
+The highlighting may be done individually or all days may be highlighted using the Select all button.
 The Unselect All button will remove the highlighting from all highlighted days in the list box.

 4. Use the Set Availability group to assign availability either All Day or By Period, the periods as Hard or Soft, and the Availability Types.
 Click Add to send the date\(s\) and availability to the Availability grid.